themesberg/flowbite/content/components/tables.md

 </div>
 {{< /example >}}

-## Striped table
+## Striped rows

-Use this alternative table style which uses an alternating background color for each row inside the table increasing readability overall.
+Use this example to increase the readability of the data sets by alternating the background colors of every second table row.

 {{< example github="components/tables.md" >}}
 <div class="flex flex-col">